johschmitz/gr-tensorflow_cc/README.md

     conda deactivate

-After setting some environment variables for GNU Radio companion with
+Make sure your environment variables are set correctly after leaving the conda environment

+    source ~/.bashrc

+Or simply use a second terminal.
+To avoid a full installation of the out-of-tree module you can set some additional environment variables with

     . environment_debug

-you can now run the models in GNU Radio
+you can now run the example models in GNU Radio Companion

-    gnuradio_companion autoencoder.grc
+    gnuradio-companion neural_transceiver.grc